 - If you have waste material from a production line, consider how this could be used elsewhere.

-If your business has fleet vehicles, consider fitting a telematics system which will give you information about where the vehicles go but also the way in which they are driven.
+If your business has fleet vehicles, consider fitting a telematics system which will give you information about where the vehicles go and the way in which they are driven.
 Telematics systems can help you analyse unnecessary journeys and other ways in which you can reduce the fuel that you use.

 - Where travel is essential, consider zero emissions cars for your business; there are first year allowances for business cars available from April 2021.
 The government will extend first year allowances for zero-emission vehicles only and apply the main rate writing down allowance (WDA) of 18% to cars with emissions up to 50g/km.
 First year allowances for zero-emission goods vehicles will also be extended.
 This means you can claim capital allowances on cars you buy and use in your business and can deduct part of the value from your profits before you pay tax.
-See all capital allowances here Claim capital allowances: Business cars – GOV.UK (www.gov.uk).

-- Suggest staff consider car sharing to save money and emissions
+- Suggest staff consider car sharing to save money and emissions for all.

-- Consider train journeys in place of flights within the UK
+- Consider train journeys in place of flights within the UK – these are often just as quick if you include waiting time, and it is much easier to work on a train.

 - Read more about Common Misconceptions about electric vehicles